Date : September 24 - 30, 2017

 For working-style reform, he spoke with experts and industry groups about its connection with suicide, and interviewed Mr. Yukio Shige in Tojinbo, Fukui about his efforts to help prevent suicides.

-*Articles written based on this fellowship program will run in the Los Angeles Times.
+*Articles written based on this fellowship program can be read from the links below.